MY COMMITMENT TO WIN THIS ELECTION

 ADVISOR TO THE PRESIDENT OF CHEYNEY UNIVERSITY

-Volunteerism, has always been a huge part of my life.
-It has allowed me to connect with the causes, people and places I feel most passionate about, while using my skills to have a positive social impact.
-During my 15 years in this district, I have helped grow two small, non-profits Open Connections and The Land Conservancy for Southern Chester County and helped The Nature Conservancy constructively engage with diverse communities around urban conservation, health and revitalization.
+During my 15 years living here in the 160th, I have helped grow two small non-profits (Open Connections and The Land Conservancy for Southern Chester County) and helped The Nature Conservancy successfully engage with diverse communities around issues of urban conservation, health and revitalization.